pkvenu/BotKIt/readme-rc.md

     });
 }
 ```
-#### Botkit.glipbot()
+#### Botkit.rcbot()

 | Argument | Description
 |---  |---
 | settings | Options used to configure the bot.

 Creates a new instance of the bots controller.
-The controller will create a new instance of the GlipConnector. so any options needed to configure the glip should be passed in via the `settings` argument.
+The controller will create a new instance of the RingCentralConnector.
+Therefore, any options needed to configure the RingCentral bot should be passed in via the `settings` argument.

 #### controller.setupWebserver()
 | Argument | Description